mike4192/spotMicro/README.md

 * [Future Work](#future-work)
 * [External Links](#external-links)

+## Alternate Gait Branch
+This branch implements an alternative 4 phase gait, which is shown in the animation above.
+The gait is a trot where the two diagonal legs moves simultaneously.
+This gait is not as steady as the default 8 phase gait on master as it requires a well positioned center of mass centered roughly at the centroid of the four leg contact points.

 ## Overview
 This project is the source code for a Spot Micro quadruped, a 4 legged open source robot.
 This code is capable of keyboard control of a spot micro robot with sit, stand, angle command, and walk capability.
 The software is implemented on a Raspberry Pi 3B computer running Ubuntu 16.04.